doordeck/doordeck-sdk-java/README.md

 ### What Is This?

 The Doordeck SDK enables you to unlock doors.
-You can unlock doors using the NFC on your android device or simply to tapa the QR located on the door to unlock.
+You can unlock doors using the NFC on your android device or simply to tap the QR located on the door to unlock.

 ### Integration